4R3B3LatH34R7/Excel-VBA-Sample-WithEvents-with-Class/README.md

 # Excel-VBA-Sample-WithEvents-with-Class
-UserDefined Event-handlers for Multiple Controls of Same Type by Using Class(es) employing WithEvents On April 16th, 2021, someone on Reddit asked a question about how to write efficient code for multiple controls mousedown and mouse up handlers.
+UserDefined Event-handlers for Multiple Controls of Same Type by Using Class(es) employing WithEvents On April 16th, 2021, someone on Reddit asked a question about how to write efficient code for multiple controls mousedown and mouse up handlers.</br>
 I have decided to help answer that question.
 After I posted my answer, that post was deleted.</br>